MrGreensWorkshop/MrGreen-JekyllTheme/_posts/2024-07-30-Remote-control-set-for-pc.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_blog
-title: Remote control PC desktop solution based on open source software
+title: Remote control PC desktop solution based on WOL + RUST

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml